-The energy-momentum tensor, like the Lagrangian, shows that electrodynamics is Challenge 88 e invariant under motion inversion.
+The energy-momentum tensor, like the Lagrangian, shows that electrodynamics is invariant under motion inversion.
 If all charges change direction of motion - a situation often confusingly called 'time inversion' - they move backwards along the same paths they took when moving forward.
 Every example of motion due to electric or magnetic causes can also take place backwards.

 On the other hand, everyday life shows many electric and magnetic effects that are not time invariant, such as the breaking of bodies or the burning of electric light bulbs.
-Can you explain how this fits together?
+Challenge 89 s Can you explain how this fits together?

-We also note that charges and mass destroy a further symmetry of the vacuum that we Vol. II, page 89 mentioned in special relativity: only the vacuum is invariant under conformal transformations.
-In particular, only the vacuum is invariant under the spatial inversion $r \to 1/r$.
+We also note that charges and mass destroy a further symmetry of the vacuum that we mentioned in special relativity: only the vacuum is invariant under conformal transformations.
+In particular, only the vacuum is invariant under the spatial inversion $r \rightarrow 1/r$.
 Any other physical system does not obey conformal symmetry.